mmuller88/mmblog/content/ADF-App-eng/index.md

 Good day

 As mentioned in the previous [Blog Post](https://martinmueller.dev/First-Week-Object/), I am working on an exciting AI prototype which uses ACS Community as a content management system.
 In addition, certain AI services are running and performing certain AI actions using the ACS interface such as CMIS and REST.
 Unfortunately, I have to remain unclear here to protect company secrets.
-So I am allowed to say [OBJECT](https://www.object.ch) and the partner company is planning a webinar where, among other things, this prototype will be shown.
+So I am allowed to say [OBJECT](https://www.object.ch) and the partner company are planning a webinar where, among other things, this prototype will be shown.
 Back to the topic!
 We chose [ADF](https://www.alfresco.com/ecm-software/application-development-framework) for the webapp.

 In the next chapters I will explain how to create an ADF webapp project and how to change it.
 That shouldn't differ whether you are working with Windows 10, MacOS or Linux.
-I myself like all three operation systems.
+I myself like all three operating systems.

 # This is Required